makeitcloudy/makeitcloudy.github.io/_posts/2022-04-20-how-to-configure-freshtomato-openvpn-server.md

 # netmask is defining the amount of devices, here you have 14 which with this protocol will exagerate the CPU anyway
 VPN subnet/netmask              - 10.0.6.240 | 255.255.255.240
 ```

 ## FreshTomato - Configuration - Advanced Settings
-Chacha is less CPU intensive
+Chacha is more optimized towards ARM architecture
 + [Do the Chacha](https://blog.cloudflare.com/do-the-chacha-better-mobile-performance-with-cryptography/) - better mobile performance with cryptography
 + [It takes two to Chacha](https://blog.cloudflare.com/it-takes-two-to-chacha-poly/)
 VPN Tunneling -> OpenVPN Server -> Advanced